-Members of different age groups have their own rules.
+Generations have their own rules.
 They speak their own languages, have their own cultural references, and have their own attitude quirks particular to their maturity.
 This can present a real challenge for the manager or human resources professional who must deal with a diverse staff of 20-somethings to 60-somethings.

-While a 2012 meta-analysis of published and unpublished data concluded that there are not significant differences between generations, there are significant differences between how younger employees and older people operate in the office, and the effective manager cannot ignore those differences.
-Here are six tips for coping with those differences head on and successfully.
+While a 2012 meta-analysis of published and unpublished data concluded that there are no significant differences between generations, there are significant differences between how younger employees and older people operate in the office, and the effective manager cannot ignore those differences.
+Here are six tips for coping with those generational differences head on and successfully.

 1. Recognize and embrace the differences